 What can I place on or around my headstone?

 Flower vases are to be securely mounted on the base of the headstone.
 Please consider this when arranging for a new headstone or when having an additional inscription incorporated.
 Other personal items should not be placed on the base of the memorial stone/tablet or in the lawn area covering the rest of the grave.

 Are the Burial Grounds consecrated?

-Cardigan has both Consecrated and Unconsecrated sections as does Plas Crug, Aberystwyth.
+Cardigan has both Consecrated and Unconsecrated in the older section, as does Plas Crug, Aberystwyth.

-New Quay, Lledrod and Cefn Llan (Aberystwyth) has individual graves which may be blessed or left unconsecrated according to the wishes of the deceased or next of kin.
+New Quay, Lledrod, Cardigan Lawned sections and Cefn Llan (Aberystwyth) has individual graves which may be blessed or left unconsecrated according to the wishes of the deceased or next of kin.